We are pioneering a new model

 for community-energizing journalism.

-This makes the need more urgent than ever for solid new models for community journalism that can thrive in the digital future — and the Banyan Project is a robust response.
-Our mission is to help seed independent news cooperatives in underserved communities, then offer support to help them succeed.
-Success means not only restoring lost local news but also stirring greater civic energy through community engagement than legacy news models ever did.
-In today’s divided politics and rampant misinformation, robust local civic life is more crucial than ever.
+Our mission is to help seed independent news cooperatives in underserved communities, then offer sophisticated support to help them succeed.
+Success means not only restoring lost local news but also stirring greater civic energy through community engagement than legacy news models ever could.
+Cooperatives are the most trustworthy form of business ownership, and in this era of divided politics and rampant disinformation, nothing is more crucial than trust.

-Banyan took a strategic approach to find a new model that 1) delivers professionally edited and trustworthy news coverage; 2) invites and empowers exceptional levels of civic engagement, community spirit and people helping one another; 3) sustains itself financially in the Digital Age, and 4) is easily replicable, community by community and coast to coast.
-Further, the model must deliver on Banyan’s value proposition: Readers will experience its journalism as relevant to their lives, respectful of them as people, and worthy of their trust.
+Banyan took a strategic approach to find its new model, which 1) delivers professionally edited and trustworthy news coverage; 2) invites and empowers exceptional civic engagement, community spirit and people helping one another; 3) sustains itself financially in our digital world, and 4) is easily replicable, community by community across the land.
+Powering all this is Banyan’s foundational value proposition: Readers will be drawn to Banyan-model news sites as relevant to their lives, respectful of them as people, and worthy of their trust.

-The model we devised is not just more tweaking of the once-mighty commercial model for selling news that, after collapsing in print, is succeeding only spottily the web.
-Instead, we offer a civic institution built on the robust foundation of consumer co-ops, with reader-members owning the source of their community’s news the way shoppers own food co-ops and depositors own credit unions.
-By law, the members of all co-ops elect their boards by one-member/one-vote democracy.
+The model we devised walks away from the two analog-age models people have been struggling for 20 years to adapt to digital reality.
+One is the once-mighty commercial model for selling news that, after collapsing in print, is succeeding only spottily the web.
+The other adapts the nonprofit PBS/NPR model to the web and works well at the national and state levels but not so well at the community level.
+Instead, Banyan offers a civic institution built on the proven model of consumer co-ops, with paying reader-members owning the source of their community’s news the way shoppers own food co-ops and depositors own credit unions.
+By law, co-ops elect their boards by one-member/one-vote democracy.

 What makes Banyan’s model genuinely new?
-First, its pioneering approach to deep reader engagement and, second, co-ops’ centuries of success in monetizing what motivates co-op membership.
+First, its pioneering approach to deep reader engagement and, second, co-ops’ centuries of success in monetizing what motivates each co-op’s membership.
 What motivates Banyan-model news co-op members?
-Their caring for their community — civic power.
+Their caring for their community — its civic and economic health.
+This is what the Banyan model monetizes.

 Vital Grassroots Community Institution